CiscoDevNet/monitoring-as-code/ClusterMonitoring/Python/README.md

 Update YAML file to enable agent to connect to the controller, and apply to your project.

-Compete list of NodeJS agent settings can be found in the documentation [here](https://docs.appdynamics.com/display/PRO45/Node.js+Settings+Reference).

 ```
 oc apply -f python-agent-config-map.yml
 ```